Azure/azure-kusto-spark/docs/KustoSink.md

    This is the recommended option for typical use cases.
 However, using it results in blocking Spark driver for as long as the operation is running, up to several minutes.
- To avoid blocking Spark driver, it is possible to execute Kusto 'write' operation in an opportunistic mode as an asynchronous operation.
-This results in the following behavior:
+ To avoid blocking Spark driver, it is possible to execute Kusto 'write' operation in an opportunistic mode as an asynchronous operation, this is recommended only for spark streaming.
+  The resulted behavior is the following:
    * Spark driver is not blocked
-   * In a success scenario, all data is written eventually
+   * In a success scenario, all data is written eventually only if the job is still running
    * In a failure scenario, error messages are logged on Spark executor nodes, but exceptions will not propagate to the client